jiaxiongbaobao/drupal_blog/README.md

-Raysmond
+jiaxiongbaobao
 ========

 ## About
-* Source code of my personal website: http://raysmond.com.
+* Source code of my personal website: http://jiaxiongbaobao.com.
-* A good example using [Rays](https://github.com/Raysmond/Rays) framework.
+* A good example using  framework.
 * No longer used because I'm using Drupal instead.

 ## Vendors